Video Workflow

 A clip that looks great alone can still weaken the edit.
 Reviewing shots in sequence exposes mismatched energy, redundant framing, and continuity errors that are invisible in isolation.

-This is especially important for AI video because the tools can produce individually attractive shots that do not actually help the scene move.
+This is especially important for model-assisted video because the tools can produce individually attractive shots that do not actually help the scene move.

 Feed approved shots back into the planning layer